kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 A type checking error can be globally ignored by placing a `# type: ignore` comment on the offending line.
 Generally, we do not want to ignore errors if we can, but sometimes it is not possible to fix the error, e.g. there might be bug in the type checker _or_ the Python code is more expressive than the type system allows.
-If you must ignore an error, it is recommended that you explain your reasoning in the ignore comment / include a link to the bug or Github issue so someone reading the code later may resolve it.
+If you must ignore an error, it is recommended that you explain your reasoning in the ignore comment and include a link to the bug or Github issue so someone reading the code later may resolve it.

-globally ignore (both mypy and pyright):
+*Globally ignore (both mypy and pyright):*
 ```python
 ignore_me: int = 5  # type: ignore  https://www.github.com/Azure/azure-sdk-for-python/issues/my-issue
 ```

 Note that it is possible to be specific in the error to ignore, instead of globally turning off type checking on that line.
 Syntax for this involves putting the specific error code in brackets of the ignore comment.
-Error codes are found at the end of the type checking error.
+Error codes are found next to the type checking error.

-mypy:
+*mypy:*
 ```python
 ignore_me: int = 5  # type: ignore[misc]
 ```

-pyright:
+*pyright:*
 ```python
 ignore_me: int = 5  # pyright: ignore[reportPrivateUsage]
 ```